-During a stay on the Island of Malta where Paul was shipwrecked and then spent 3 months on the island before being transported to Rome for trial (Acts 28:1, 11).
-One of the highlights of our stay was a visit to the Malta Maritime Museum.
+During a stay on the Island of Malta where Paul was shipwrecked and then spent 3 months on the island before being transported to Rome for trial (Acts 28:1, 11) one of the highlights was a visit to the Malta Maritime Museum.

 The museum is housed in the former Royal Naval Bakery that was built in the 1840.
 The bakery supplied naval personnel of the British Mediterranean Fleet.
 The main part of the collection (97%+) includes boats, models of ships, anchors, amphorae, cannons, etc. But I had come to see the Roman Anchors that figure so prominently in the discussion of where exactly Paul’s ship ran aground and was broken up (see Franz below for a discussion).

 Acts 27:29 Fearing that we would be dashed against the rocks, they dropped four anchors from the stern and prayed for daylight.
 30 In an attempt to escape from the ship, the sailors let the lifeboat down into the sea, pretending they were going to lower some anchors from the bow.

 Acts 27:40 Cutting loose the anchors, they left them in the sea and at the same time untied the ropes that held the rudders.
 Then they hoisted the foresail to the wind and made for the beach.